holepunchto/bare-ffmpeg/README.md

 ## Building

-<https://github.com/holepunchto/bare-make> is used for compiling the native bindings in [`binding.c`](binding.c).
+<https://github.com/holepunchto/bare-make> is used for compiling the native bindings in [`binding.cc`](binding.cc).
 Start by installing the tool globally:

 ```console
 npm i -g bare-make